TheWilley/TWVOTT/README.md

 - **0.5.1** - Options are no longer required
 - **0.5.2** - Implemented 0.5.1 as I forgot to build before publishing
 - **0.5.3** - Fixed bug where preloaded pages would be added before finishing rendering
+- **0.6.0** - Removed flicker when preloading and added callback support for page contents in "pages" parameter

 ## License